fastly/compute-js-opentelemetry/src/opentelemetry-sdk-fastly/README.md

 They will not be included in the pre-initialization of the resulting Wasm module, and instead will be run on each request.

 **Example**.
-The following code shows the use of this mode to retrieve values from an Edge Dictionary for the initialization of an `OTLPTraceExporter` instance:
+The following code shows the use of this mode to retrieve values from a Dictionary for the initialization of an `OTLPTraceExporter` instance:

 ```javascript